Semigroups whose right ideals are finitely generated: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the London Mathematical Society through the Early Career Fellowship scheme.
-The author thanks Victoria Gould for her support, and in particular for comments that led to Theorem \ref{principal}, Proposition \ref {acc ideal} and Theorem \ref{BR}.
+The author would like to thank the referee for their helpful comments and suggestions, which improved the quality of the article.
+The author is also grateful to Victoria Gould for her support, and in particular for comments that led to Theorem \ref{principal}, Proposition \ref {acc ideal} and Theorem \ref{BR}.